 - Engage with others across the school to build an inclusive campus community.

-- Cohort - participants must commit to completing all courses in sequential order
+- Cohort style learning - participants must commit to completing all courses in sequential order

 Offering 1 (participants must commit to attend all sessions within set offering)

 - Register here

 - October 20, 2022 from 9 AM- 11:00 AM

 - October 21, 2022 from 9 AM – 11:30 AM